Clipart images available on car models.

 Also Chamishka gets Special prize from the PolyBrush for the best sci-fi car.

 Made with using Maya, Redshift, Substance Painter, Nuke and 3ds Max.
-You can see his WIP on the forum.

 Pierre Maheut: “Really cool neo retro sci-fi composition”.